Protect your business

 Set up logs and monitoring for your website

-Centralised logging for IT staff – CERT NZ
+Centralised logging for IT staff – CERT NZ(external link)

 • Install antivirus software